 Canada’s premiere beer company.
 Proud Brewers of Budweiser, Bud Light, Michelob Ultra, Keiths, Corona and Stella Artois.
 Operating out of the Oland Brewery and Keith’s Brewery in Halifax.

 The Sobey Fund for Oceans is based on a generous and innovative gift from the Donald R. Sobey Foundation.
 The gift provides support for the development of a conservation legacy for oceans, specifically through the funding of scholarships and work placements.
 The Sobey Fund for Oceans will provide the strong foundation onto which we aspire to build greater investment into the broader work of both WWF-Canada and Dalhousie's Marine Affairs Program.

-Oceana Canada was established as an independent charity in 2015 and is part of the largest international advocacy group dedicated solely to ocean conservation.
+Oceana Canada is an independent charity established to restore Canadian oceans to be as rich, healthy, and abundant as they once were through science-based policy change.
 Oceana Canada has successfully campaigned to end the shark fin trade, make rebuilding depleted fish populations the law, improve the way fisheries are managed and protect marine habitat.
 We work with civil society, academics, fishers, Indigenous Peoples and the federal government to return Canada’s formerly vibrant oceans to health and abundance.
 By restoring Canada’s oceans, we can strengthen our communities, reap greater economic and nutritional benefits and protect our future.

 With fifty years of experience, BMR delivers structural engineering services throughout Atlantic Canada.
 Leaders in innovation and quality, BMR commits each project to green building and sustainability.
 From new buildings, to wharves and retaining walls, which has resulted in the Leadership in Energy and Environmental Design (LEED) certification.